ensunpak/upf_nova_classification/README.md

 | 4          | 316,684 | 10%         |

 The population in NOVA Groups 1, 3, and 4 will be randomly down-sampled close to NOVA Group 2 at 22,000 samples.
 The sampling was performed without any replacement.

+## 5. Classification models
+To classify the food product in the NOVA groups based on the food product’s features such as its ingredients, additive compounds, Nutri-Score grade and score as well as energy values, the following out-of-the-box machine learning algorithms were selected for this project:
+1. Logistic regression (Minimizer = LBFGS)
+2. Decision tree classifier
+3. Random forest classifier
+4. XGBoost
+5. Neural network logistic regression (single layer, SoftMax)

+These models will be trained through cross-validation with 5 K-Folds on both the full dataset (with an imbalanced label) and the down-sampled dataset (with a balanced label) to observe the effect imbalanced labels have on model performance.
+The neural network model will be trained similarly on both datasets for a maximum of 100 epochs.
+In addition, different gradient descent optimizers will also be explored at a learning rate of 0.001 such as Stochastic Gradient Descent (SGD), Adam, and Adagrad.